 Recalling our Anonymous Author’s closing remarks on page 621…

 “Other —and more profound — glimpses are kept in reserve for those who will deepen their meditation on this Arcanum further than is indicated here.”

-…it must also be stressed that this preliminary study guide has only scratched the surface– that there are also other and more profound insights to be found in Letter 21 –insights which we will attempt to explicate more fully in the coming year.
+…it must also be stressed that this preliminary study guide has only scratched the surface– that there are also other and more profound insights to be found in Letter 21 –insights which we will attempt to explicate more fully later.
 For now, however, this must suffice.
 Let us simply conclude with a few quotations which, while appearing at the end of Letter 21 (and very near, in fact, to the end of the entire book), nevertheless offer a rather smooth transition into the subject matter of the first three letters–namely, the mysticism of The Magician in Letter I; the gnosis of The High Priestess in Letter II; and the sacred magic of The Empress in Letter III: